Syllabus

 Lab attendance is optional, but highly encouraged.

-• Designed for individual advising, not logistical concerns or coursework help.
+- Designed for career and life advising, not logistical concerns or help with coursework.

 We may add or reschedule OH if needed.